 University, along with master's degrees from Texas A&M (computer science) and

 Troy State (international relations).
-See Jim Jansen website.
+See Jim Jansen's website.

 Dr. Joni Salminen works as a program manager at the University of Vaasa.
 His current research interests are heavily focused on personas, including automatic persona generation from social media data, persona perceptions, biases in data-driven personas, optimal number of personas, and so on.